 Figure 7.12.2.2-11 depicts a reference architecture that realises this candidate solution in the generalised Media Delivery architecture defined in TS 26.501 [23] and TS 26.506 [59].

+NOTE: The Energy Information Collector and reference point E5 are not instantiated in this reference architecture because they are not required by the Candidate Solution.

 Figure 7.12.2.2-1: Reference architecture for steering server driven selection of delivery paths based on energy characteristics

 The core principle of this architecture revolves around a component called the Energy Information AF, which is instantiated within the Media AF.
-Its responsibilities vary depending on its current provisioning state, as determined by the 5GMS AF (which includes the Energy Information Exposure Specification provisioned by 5GMS Application Providers – see clause 7.8).
+Its responsibilities vary depending on its current provisioning state, as determined by the Media AF (which includes the Energy Information Exposure Specification provisioned by Media Application Providers – see clause 7.8).
 These responsibilities may include:

-- Subscribes to and consumes NF Energy Information from the Energy Information Function as defined in TS 23.501 [72]) with required granularities (UE, PDU session and/or QoS flow) in accordance with the parameters of the Energy Information Exposure Specifications.
+- Subscribing to and consuming NF Energy Information from the Energy Information Function as defined in TS 23.501 [72]) with required granularities (UE, PDU session and/or QoS flow) in accordance with the parameters of the Energy Information Exposure Specifications.

-- Subscribes to and consumes AS Energy Information from the Application Server in accordance with the parameters of the Energy Information Exposure Specification.
+- Subscribing to and consuming AS Energy Information from the Media AS in accordance with the parameters of the Energy Information Exposure Specification.

-Unlike other solutions described in this document that utilize the Energy Information AF (e.g. Solution #5 or #10), this approach does not require an Energy Information Collector within the device.
+Unlike other solutions described in this document that utilise the Energy Information AF (e.g. Solution #5 or #10), this approach does not require an Energy Information Collector within the device.
 The primary goal is to enable selection of the delivery path based on energy characteristics that align with user preferences or service provider criteria.
 Regardless of the chosen delivery path, the energy characteristics are assumed to remain unchanged on the UE.
 Therefore, the path selection relies solely on the energy information provided by the network through the Energy Information AF.
+A second difference is the use of reference point M4, already defined in TS 26.501 [23], to provide steering information to the Media Access Function.

 7.12.3 Procedures